 For more information on providing great customer support for eCommerce, check out the following guides:

 - 5 Ways to Take Charge of Your Ecommerce Customer Service by Shopify

 - How to Offer Top-Notch Customer Support for Your E-Commerce Site by WooCommerce

 - 12 tips for maximizing your ecommerce customer service by Zendesk

-This blog post is a list of my best eCommerce marketing tips for 2017.
+This blog post is a list of some of my best eCommerce marketing tips.

 Of course, there might be many other things that are important as well.
 However, based on the data I have, this is what I believe is important.

 For each tip, you will find a link to other guides that will explain how to execute all strategies in more details.

 So which of the following eCommerce marketing tips do you like the most?
 Which one do you think can help you the most?